MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.146.md

 (3) Then continue along the southern shoreline of the Wisconsin River, west and south past Goose Egg Hill, Columbia County, on the “Sauk City, Wisc.” quadrangle map, and then west to a southwest bend in the shoreline opposite Wiegands Bay, Sauk County, where the Wisconsin River becomes Lake Wisconsin again on the map;

-(4) Then southwest and south along the eastern shoreline of Lake Wisconsin, to the powerplant that defines where Lake Wisconsin ends and the Wisconsin River begins again;
+(4) Then southwest and south along the eastern shoreline of Lake Wisconsin, to the power plant that defines where Lake Wisconsin ends and the Wisconsin River begins again;

 (5) Then continuing south along the Wisconsin River shoreline to where it intersects with U.S. Highway 12 opposite Sauk City, Sauk County;